What is Zoning and Land Development Law?

 How Zoning Regulations Work

 Zoning regulations divide a municipality into residential, commercial, and industrial zones.
-Zoning laws seek to retain efficiencies within the municipality and optimize zones for their intended use.
+Zoning laws seek to maintain efficiency within the municipality and optimize zones for their intended uses.
 For example, zoning laws prevent a shopping mall from opening across the street from a neighborhood.

-Zoning laws also regulate building types within each zone and the location of utility lines, parking, and other regulations.
+Zoning laws also regulate building types within each zone, the location of utility lines and parking, and other regulations.
 Zoning laws, for instance, may place height restrictions on buildings within a zone.
 Again, a local land use and zoning attorney will know these regulations and rules.

 As mentioned, other concepts associated with land use and zoning include: